StefanSchwartze/react-hooks-introduction/slides.md

 #### But why use hooks?
 * Huge components that are hard to refactor and test.<!-- .element: class="fragment" -->
-* Duplicated logic between different components and lifecycle methods.<!-- .element: class="fragment" -->
+* Duplicated logic between different components<!-- .element: class="fragment" -->
+* Data depending on data, not on lifecycle methods.<!-- .element: class="fragment" -->
 * Complex patterns like render props and higher-order components.<!-- .element: class="fragment" -->
 ---